ucfopen/UDOIT/README.md

 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-> Primary Author Contact:  Jacob Bates <jacob.bates@ucf.edu>
+> Primary Contact:  Jacob Bates <jacob.bates@ucf.edu>

 ### Quail
 UDOIT uses the [QUAIL PHP library](https://code.google.com/p/quail-lib/), which has been heavily customized to suit the needs of UDOIT.
 This library requires distribution of tools developed with their library under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html)

-## Installing
+# Installing UDOIT
-UDOIT can be installed on your own servers or using a free Heroku server.
+UDOIT can be installed on your own existing servers, but we've also configured an easy install to a free Heroku server.

 Heroku instructions can be found in [HEROKU.md](HEROKU.md).

-### System Requirements
+## System Requirements
 * Apache or Nginx webserver
 * PHP 5.4, 5.5, or 5.6 (some users have modified the code to work on 5.3)
 * Bower